jonkwheeler/ScrollScene/README.md

 ScrollScene has `breakpoints, duration, gsap, scrollMagic, toggle, triggerElement`.

-ScrollObserver has `breakpoints, gsap, observer, thresholds, toggle, triggerElement, video`.
+ScrollObserver has `breakpoints, gsap, observer, offset, thresholds, toggle, triggerElement, useDuration, video`.

 `triggerElement: document.querySelector('#element')` is used to set the element you wish to trigger events based upon.